vrslev/flow/README.md

 `flow fetch` gets new posts from source VK group.

 `flow publish` sends fetched posts in target Telegram channel.
-You can limit of posts with `--limit` option.
+You can limit of posts with `--limit` option and set interval between posts with `--post-every`.

 `flow run` executes `flow fetch` and then `flow publish` periodically.
-Use `--interval` to set how often this will happen.
+Use `--interval` to set how often this will happen and `--post-every` to set interval between posts.